When choosing the best broadband deal for your needs, it's not always simple as there isn’t a one-size-fits-all option.

 Data limits are also a big part of package choice.
 Although there are many packages nowadays that offer unlimited GB per month, some packages are still capped at around 25GB.
 Any extra data used is chargeable, with these rates varying between ISPs.

-If you’re an average user with average needs, this can be the major swing in your choice of provider.
+If you’re an average user with average needs, this can be the major swing factor in your choice of provider.
 Visit our broadband provider page to see what people are saying about customer service, reception and advertised vs actual speeds.

 Looking for super-fast broadband?
 Compare the best fibre broadband deals.